garyCoffey/vue_blogs/content/articles/first-programming-experience.md

 ---
-layout: post
+title: My First Programming Experience
-title: "My First Programming Experience"
+description: How I stumbled into my first programming experience.
-categories: blogs
+categories: [blogs]
 ---
 My first introduction to code was during my time in the Air Force.